b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 ## Modesty
 > *“The principles of ==modesty== and ==keeping the body appropriately covered== are implicit in the covenant and should govern the nature of all clothing worn.
 Endowed members of the Church wear the garment as a reminder of the sacred covenants they have made with the Lord and also as a protection against temptation and evil.
 How it is worn is an ==outward expression of an inward commitment== to follow the Savior.”*

-&mdash; First Presidency Letter, 10 Oct.
+— First Presidency Letter, 10 Oct.
 1988; Copied from the Institute *[Eternal Marriage Student Manual](https://www.churchofjesuschrist.org/study/manual/eternal-marriage-student-manual/temple-preparation/the-temple-garment-an-outward-expression-of-an-inward-commitment?lang=eng&id=figure1_p31#figure1_p31)* mentioned above

 Sure wish I could find that letter to link to.
 Also that this "outward expression" refrain would actually convey some kind of meaning.
 I'm not sure that modesty is a relevant factor.
 Keeping your body appropriately covered by a subjective measure is hardly a new idea in Mormonism.